+MedCost does not maintain member level eligibility information, so we require group name and group number to ensure we process claims accurately.
 Employers determine the group/policy numbers assigned for their specific group, and sometimes the same group/policy number can be assigned by another employer, resulting in duplicate policy numbers.
-Therefore, MedCost uses the group name along with the group/policy number to ensure that your claim is processed under the correct group and delivered to the correct claim administrator for payment.
-If the group name is not provided on a claim that has a duplicate policy number, the claim will be returned to the provider for this information, creating unnecessary delay.
+To ensure that your claim is processed under the correct group and delivered to the correct claim administrator for payment, MedCost uses both the group name and group number.
+If the group name is not provided on a claim that has a duplicate policy number, the claim will be returned to the provider for this information, creating unnecessary payment delays.

-9. Where is a listing of employer groups and their corresponding employer group numbers?
+9. Where can a provider obtain a list of employer groups and their corresponding employer group numbers?

-MedCost publishes a Reference Guide that lists all employer groups accessing the MedCost network and includes the group number, effective and termination dates, claim administrator name and web site, eligibility phone number, and pre-certification vendor and phone number.
-No benefit information appears in the Reference Guide.
+MedCost publishes a Reference Guide that lists all employer groups accessing the MedCost Network and includes the group number, effective and termination dates, claim administrator name and web site, eligibility phone number, and pre-certification vendor and phone number.
 Your office may download the Reference Guide through our Provider Web Applications.
 To learn more about the Reference Guide and the Provider Web Applications, please click here.

 10. Is a MedCost member entitled to receive the MedCost discount for non-covered services?

-Participating providers agree to accept the MedCost allowable for non-covered services.
-See the Provider Manual for more information.
+Yes, participating providers agree to accept the MedCost allowable for non-covered services.
+See the "billing and Collection" section of MedCost Provider Manual for more information.

 11. Where can I find information about claim repricing guidelines?

-Please refer to the MedCost Provider Manual for detailed information regarding our claim repricing guidelines.
+Please refer to the "Claims Filing" section of the MedCost Provider Manual for detailed information regarding our claim repricing guidelines.

 12. Is MedCost repricing affected by global periods?

-Our current repricing system does not provide the analysts with global days.
-However, should a single claim be filed with inpatient E&M codes and surgery, the E&M codes will be reduced to zero on the day of the surgery and every day following until discharge.
+For claims filed with inpatient E&M codes and surgery, the E&M codes will be reduced to zero on the day of the surgery and every day following until the patient is discharged.

 13. How do modifiers affect MedCost repricing?

-Only a few modifiers affect MedCost repricing.
-For a complete list and a detailed explanation of each, please refer to the MedCost Provider Manual.
+For a complete list and a detailed explanation of modifiers that affect repricing, please refer to the "Claims Adjustment Policies" section of the MedCost Provider Manual.